Start today · Full course access instantly * $99

 Lesson 4: Transfer Your Pattern (get it onto fabric)

 With your design rendered, the next step is moving it to fabric.
-In this lesson, you’ll see five proven ways to do just that — from simple DIY tracing to professional print services.
+In this lesson, you’ll see five ways to do just that — from simple DIY tracing to professional print services.
 I won’t teach you the ins and outs of every tool or machine, but you’ll have a clear understanding of what’s possible, what each method requires, and how to choose the best fit for your project and volume.

 You’ll discover: